 Many of our employers include free or subsidised staff housing (usually costing between USD $50-$125 per week).
 If accommodation isn’t included, they’ll usually be able to recommend local accommodation nearby or we can help with your search.

 Here are just a few of the summer jobs up for grabs on our Work USA program.
 Not your dream job?
-Check out more of our employers in California, Massachusetts, Maine, New York State, New Jersey and New Carolina here.
+Check out more of our employers in California, Massachusetts, Maine, New York State, New Jersey and South Carolina here.